Ortus-Solutions/codexwiki/src/install/readme.txt

 			/{Version}
-				/codexwiki_MySQLAdminBackup.sql (The entire codex database backup using MySQL Admin) /codexwiki_mysqldump.sql (The entire codex database backup using MySQL dump utility) /helpcontent.sql (The new helpcontent sql, used by the migration script.)
-				/deletehelp.sql (A utility help script to remove help content, can be used standalone) /migration.cfm (The coldfusion migration script if upgrading from a another release) /Application.cfm (Where the datasource declaration is located)
+				/codexwiki_MySQLAdminBackup.sql (The entire codex database backup using MySQL Admin) /codexwiki_mysqldump.sql (The entire codex database backup using MySQL dump utility) /migration.cfm (The coldfusion migration script if upgrading from a another release) /Application.cfm (Where the datasource declaration is located) /assets (A folder of assets used by the migration scripts)

 New Install
 If you are doing a new installation, just restore the database from the codexwiki.sql file.
 Either